maiz-an/AutoDriveFetch/README.md

 HomePC
 ```

-Then Auto Drive Fetch will automatically complete setup and start syncing instantly.
+Then Auto Drive Fetch will automatically complete setup and start syncing instantly. work done!

 ---

+## That's it now it's Done

 ## ✅ How Portable Mode Works